amansadhwani/react-app-setup/README.md

 **Steps to run on local**

 - Clone repo
-- Do `npm i` to install depedencies
+- In terminal type `npm i` to install depedencies
 - To start Server `npm run dev`
 - server will start on [`http://localhost:5173/`](http://localhost:5173/)

+**Steps to run unit tests**

+- In terminal type `npm run test`
+- To look for code coverage in terminal type `npm run coverage`

 **Steps to run as production build**